KiCad/kicad-source-mirror/Documentation/development/testing.md

 You can rebuild just a specific test with CMake to avoid rebuilding everything when working on a small area, e.g. `make qa_common`.

+### Automated testing {#automated-testing}

+The unit tests can be run on automated Continuous Integration (CI) systems.

+By default, tests output human-readable results, which is useful when developing or debugging, but not so useful for automated test reporting.
+Systems that can parse XML test results can enable these by setting the `KICAD_TEST_XML_OUTPUT` option to `ON`.
+The test results are then output as files ending in `.xml` in the `qa` subdirectory.

+Test results are written to the build directory as follows:

+* Boost units tests: one XML file per test with the extension `.boost-results.xml`
+* Python unit tests: one directory per test with the extension `.xunit-results.xml`.
+  These directories contain one `.xml` file per Python test case file.

 ## Writing Boost tests {#writing-boost-tests}

 Boost unit tests are straightforward to write.
 Individual test cases can be